ceford/cefjdemos-data-jdm-help-en/articles/articles/articles-categories.md

     and drag it up or down to change the position of that row in the list.
   - In the Filter Options you may limit the list to categories that are assigned for example to a Language.
-- **Status**.
-Status of the category.
+- **Status** Status of the category.
 Hover over the icon for information or tab to it for an audio equivalent.
-- **Title**.
-The title of the category.
+- **Title** The title of the category.
 Edit the category by clicking on the Title.
-- **Status Columns**.
-Each button in a column shows the number of articles with that status in that category.
+- **Status Columns** Each button in a column shows the number of articles with that status in that category.
 Select a button to go to the Articles list filtered for that category.
 The columns are **Published**, **Unpublished**, **Archived** and **Trashed**.
-- **Access**.
-The viewing Access level  for this category.
+- **Access** The viewing Access level  for this category.
-- **Associations**.
-Shows the associated categories.
+- **Associations** Shows the associated categories.
 Click on the Language Code to open the category.
 Multilingual only!
-- **Language**.
-Categories language, default is 'All'.
+- **Language** Categories language, default is 'All'.
-- **ID**.
-A unique identification number for this category, you cannot change this number.
+- **ID** A unique identification number for this category, you cannot change this number.

 ## Tips